-- 161. The adjusted effective qualifying period will be an annual period beginning on the second full pay period in January of each year.
-An operator who elects to sign out of the division after the January qualifying date, and upon transfer to the new division, will no longer be eligible for the premium pay. - 162.
-Operators performing burn-ins do not have to meet the requirement, as set forth in the Accident Incentive Program, requiring a specific amount of hours be spent operating a vehicle in revenue service. - 163.
-Having met the above stated requirements, and remaining in the location, the operator will be paid the premium in each succeeding year for which they qualify.
-If an operator is temporarily moved from his/her division for the needs of service, under a provision of the contract allowing such a move, the operator will continue to qualify for the premium. - 164.
-An operator who leaves his/her location as a result of a sign up must start over to build the five (5) consecutive year qualifying requirement at the new location. - 165.
-Employees who meet the criteria of an "Expert Operator" shall be granted a premium of fifty cents (\$ .50) per hour.
+- An "Expert Operator" is defined as a full time or part time employee who has worked consecutively for five (5) years in one location (e.g. Woods, Flynn, etc).
+Expert Operators must also individually qualify for the Accident Incentive Program as defined in Article 36. - The adjusted effective qualifying period will be an annual period beginning on the second full pay period in January of each year.
+An operator who elects to sign out of the division after the January qualifying date, and upon transfer to the new division, will no longer be eligible for the premium pay. - 173.
+Operators performing burn-ins do not have to meet the requirement, as set forth in the Accident Incentive Program, requiring a specific amount of hours be spent operating a vehicle in revenue service. - Having met the above stated requirements, and remaining in the location, the operator will be paid the premium in each succeeding year for which they qualify.
+If an operator is temporarily moved from his/her division for the needs of service, under a provision of the contract allowing such a move, the operator will continue to qualify for the premium. - 175.
+An operator who leaves his/her location as a result of a sign up must start over to build the five (5) consecutive year qualifying requirement at the new location. - 176.
+Employees who meet the criteria of an "Expert Operator" shall be granted a premium of fifty cents (\$.50) per hour.